shiva/blog-posts/post/2011-11-09-Moving-a-car-using-magnets.md

 N ~= 7.568 \* 10 ^ 3 ~= 7000 turns

 Now, Density of Copper is **8.92 gm/cm3\.
-We can guesstimate the weight by guesing the lenght of such a solenoid.**
+We can guesstimate the weight by guessing the length of such a solenoid.**